“The Blooming of Harlem”

 Teaching Artist Abby Walsh (in foreground) directing Youth Apprentices

-“One of the advantages of having this many YAs is that we can have them staggered along the whole length of the mural,” says Abby, “And different teams can focus on getting really good at painting different things.”
+“One of the advantages of having this many YAs is that we can have them staggered along the whole length of the mural, so different groups can focus on getting really good at painting different things,” said Abby.

 It’s remarkable how much of the mural has come together in only a few short painting days.
 The entire design has been traced out on a grid and already large sections of color have been filled in.